1/python-youtube-library/README.md

 python-youtube-library
 ======================

-An user-friendly python library for getting data from YouTube API.
+A user-friendly python library for getting data from YouTube's API.

 Video Class:
 ============